jcgregorio/blog/content/news/2024/04/project-management/index.md

 ![A simple plan for building a house with a sinlge task labelled "Build House", but the right hand side of the task is drawn in a ragged manner.](./uncertain.excalidraw.png)

-Reducing the uncertaintly around the end of a task is the fundamental mission of project management.
+Reducing uncertainty about the duration of a task is the fundamental mission of project management.